matthewcchin/Natural-Language-Processing/README.md

-# 📚 Text Analytics Projects Repository
+# 📚 Natural Langauge Processing Repository

 Welcome to this collection of projects exploring **Text Analytics and Natural Language Processing (NLP)**.
 Each project demonstrates different techniques and approaches for working with text data, from sentiment classification to entity extraction.